Patterson–Gimlin film: Bob Heironimus

 Long speculates that Patterson modified the costume, but only by attaching Morris's loose hands and feet to the costume, and by replacing Morris's mask.
-However, there's nothing he wrote on suit modification.
-There's no evidence or testimony that Patterson changed the Morris suit to horsehide, or dyed it a darker color, or cut it in half at the waist to agree with Heironimus's description.

-Some film proponents say that Heironimus' arms are too short to match that of a Bigfoot and that he was a few inches shorter than the creature on the film (up to 14 in shorter).
+Some film proponents say that Heironimus's arms are too short to match that of a Bigfoot and that he was a few inches shorter than the creature on the film (up to 14 in shorter).